paradisec-archive/PARADISEC_workflows/03_data_management.md

 >>**NOTE**: You may need to change your file names when you archive your recordings in order to adhere to the requirements of the archive.
 You will be able to associate metadata to the recordings within the archives.
 It is OK that not all metadata is contained in your filenames.
 </span>

-#### File & directory organisation
-During your fieldtrip or data collection phase, it is a good idea to determine how you will organise your directory before you collect your data.

 #### Preparing for archiving